By Lt. Col. Rachael HoaglandApril 6, 2018

 Upon reflection, I realized that it wasn't policy I needed to change, but the culture.
 Henry Kissinger said, "The basic motivation of a bureaucracy is its quest for safety."
 It measures success by errors avoided rather than goals achieved.
 We think nothing of putting guns, ammunition, rockets, missiles, tanks or Soldiers' lives in the hands of combatant commanders, but allowing them to purchase what they want when they need it is considered too risky.

 In an effort to change the culture, I am working with Defense Acquisition University (DAU) to develop a case study illustrating how a great idea that could save billions of dollars was met with such strong resistance.
 As a future commander, I want the power and flexibility of e-commerce to purchase what I need, when I need it, and get it fast.
 As a taxpayer, I want the transparency, accountability and cost savings e-commerce would provide.
 We must change the culture within the Acquisition Corps to ensure that we have a premier Army that is ready to fight tonight.

 For more information, contact the author at firstname.lastname@example.org.

-This article will be published in the April -- June 2018 Army AL&T magazine.
+This article will be published in the April- June 2018 issue of Army AL&T magazine.